xxamii/PySnake/README.md

 # PySnake

-A snake game clone in Python, made with the Pygame module.
+A snake game clone, made with Python and the Pygame module.

 # How to Use It